 Community Scholars Application Information

 Applications for the 8th cohort of Columbia Community Scholars will be open until May 1, 2020.
+The application period for the 8th cohort of Columbia Community Scholars has been extended until May 15, 2020.

 - You must be a Borough of Manhattan resident living north of 96th Street